 There are so many delicious add-ins for chicken casserole recipes.
 Consider stirring in fresh herbs, chopped fresh garlic, chopped water chestnuts, or chopped onion.
 You can also top it with yummy things like tater tots, buttered breadcrumbs, shredded cheese, and more fresh herbs.

 Casseroles are not typically complicated, but there are some strategies to give you best results:

 - Don’t overcook the noodles.
-Often casseroles call for cooked noodles (though there are many that don’t).
+Often chicken casserole recipes call for cooked noodles (though there are many that don’t).
 If yours does, be sure not to overcook the noodles as they will continue to cook in the sauce.
 Additionally, if you’re going to freeze the dish, they will soften even further.
 Stick with a minute or two under al dente.

 - Make sure your veggies and proteins are cooked.
 Precooking vegetables and proteins, however, is a must.
 This will help you avoid watery casseroles as both veggies and proteins will let off liquid during the cooking process.